-Driving modes make all the difference in transforming the car for street duty, because Quiet, Sport, Sport+ and Track modes have huge swings in operation.
-You’d think Track mode would be the most noteworthy on a car like this, but Quiet mode is perhaps even more impressive.
+Driving modes make all the difference in transforming the car for street duty, because Quiet, Sport, Sport+ and Track modes have significant swings in operation.
+You’d think Track mode would be the most noteworthy on a car like this, but the Quiet mode is perhaps even more impressive.

 Adjustable driving modes often adjust steering assist, suspension, and transmission and accelerator response.
-The NSX hybrid system’s unparalleled adjustability can dial down sensitivity to near kitty-cat levels of inoffensiveness: Quiet mode shuts up the active intake and exhaust noises, numbs accelerator and brake sensitivity, softens the adaptive suspension’s firmness and prioritizes electric-only operation during light acceleration, effectively turning the NSX into a Honda Accord coupe.
+The NSX hybrid system’s unparalleled adjustability can dial down sensitivity to near kitty-cat levels of inoffensiveness: Quiet mode shuts up the active intake and exhaust noises, numbs accelerator and brake sensitivity, softens the adaptive suspension’s firmness and prioritises electric-only operation during light acceleration, effectively turning the NSX into a Honda Accord Coupe.

-Sitting inside the NSX actually is refreshing for a “supercar.”
+Sitting inside the NSX is refreshing for a “supercar.”
 There aren’t any weird doors to climb through or to drop into like the exotically designed BMW i8.
 A traditional set of doors accesses a surprisingly roomy and comfortable interior with a natural seating position and fantastic forward visibility.
-The A-pillar structure is a world’s-first design, according to the automaker, using ultra-high-strength steel to create the thin pillars.
-They combine with a low belt line and tall glass for excellent visibility.
+The A-pillar structure is a world first design, according to the automaker, using ultra-high-strength steel to create the thin pillars.
+They combine with a low beltline and tall glass for excellent visibility.
 The clear forward view is as welcome on the track while pointing the nose toward an apex as it is on the road when providing a good view of pedestrians.

-Areas liberally covered with Alcantara faux suede add a racy flare to the interior that’s otherwise very Acura-like in its design simplicity.
-Materials are authentic and borderline lavish with varieties of colors and materials delivering unique combinations more along the lines of what Porsche or Audi offer.
-Red, saddle and orchid colors mix with the standard manual seats’ Milano leather and Alcantara .
+Areas liberally covered with Alcantara faux suede add a bright flare to the interior that’s otherwise very Acura-like in its design simplicity.
+Materials are authentic and borderline lavish with varieties of colours and materials delivering unique combinations more along the lines of what Porsche or Audi offer.
+Red, saddle and orchid colours mix with the standard manual seats’ Milano leather and Alcantara.
 Optional power seats are covered in semi-aniline leather with Alcantara highlights or in full semi-aniline leather.
-An available Alcantara headliner and a genuine leather-covered dashboard are touches often seen in high-end luxury cars; most dashes use imitation leather.
+An available Alcantara headliner and an excellent leather-covered dashboard are touches often seen in high-end luxury cars; most dashes use imitation leather.

-What could have been a strikingly unique feature is the push-button gear selector.
-That is, if it didn’t already exist in the Acura TLX midsize sedan (when equipped with nine-speed automatic transmission) or the Acura MDX three-row SUV.
+What could have been a unique feature is the push-button gear selector?
+That is if it didn’t already exist in the Acura TLX midsize sedan (when equipped with nine-speed automatic transmission) or the Acura MDX three-row SUV.
 The feature’s odd usability for the sake of styling is a novelty more appropriate for a high-end sports car than the other models — but here it comes across as something we’ve already seen in a family SUV.

 Ergonomics & Electronics